Matrix Determinant Calculator

 - We usually need the eigenvalues of the previously mentioned transformation.
 To obtain them, we also need to calculate matrix determinants.

 And why do we need matrices?
-Well, matrices describe many physical quantities, such as stress, turbulence, or the Mohr's circle.
+Well, matrices describe many physical quantities, such as stress, strain, turbulence, or the Mohr's circle.

 Well, determinants are important, that's clear.
 Now, let's see how to calculate them.